 But feeling guilty about lost time is a waste of energy.
 It also misses a really important point: Taking ourselves out into the world—and having to struggle a bit—actually gives us the energy we need.

 Site Energy is the amount of energy consumed by a building or a home.

-Source Energy is the truer calculation of total energy needs.
+Source Energy is the amount of total energy needed.
 It includes what is consumed by utilities and other entities in order to supply that energy.

 I guess Source Energy is the true calculus of what it takes to run a business or a life.

-I've been the sole creator, celebrator and curator of Flamingo Strategies for almost a year now.
-As I take stock of what I've spent and what I've earned—what I've invested and what I've enjoyed—I also must look back at the sources of my fuel.
+I earn my living now as a writer and storyteller.
+As I take stock of what I’ve spent and what I’ve earned — what I’ve invested and what I’ve enjoyed — I also look at the sources of my fuel.